Renters Rights LondonRenters Rights LondonRenters Rights London

 Rent Act

-Key Measures: Extended protection to tenants of resident landlords; increased penalties for harassment; expanded grounds for possession proceedings.
+Key Measures Expanded rent regulation to furnished homes; created ‘excluded occupiers’; increased penalties for harassment; expanded grounds for possession proceedings.

 1977